When you feel you’ve mastered the basic aspects of horse race wagering, you may want to move to more complex, exotic bets such as Trifecta betting.

 - $1 Trifecta Box with five horses: $60 (60 possible combinations)

-You can do the same if you want to wager more money with a $2 trifecta box etc. As with any form of exotic bet, such as an Exacta, the more horses you add, the more money you are likely to use by the final outcome.
-Exotic bets like these or a super high five wager are exciting but very difficult to win.
-This is why if we were to look at a method vs. Trifecta betting strategy, we would recommend Trifecta as best for experienced handicappers.
+You can do the same if you want to wager more money with a $2 trifecta box etc. As with any form of exotic bets, such as an Exacta, the more horses you add, so does the number of possible combinations increase, leading to higher trifecta box costs.
+Exotic bets like these are exciting but very difficult to win.
+This is why if we were to look at other simpler bets like place, show, win, and exactas vs. a Trifecta, we would recommend Trifecta as best for experienced handicappers.

 This can be broken down as follows: